top of page

 These lectures are given every year in honour of the poet and scholar F. T. Prince, who was one of Southampton’s first English professors.
 Invited speakers explore new directions in literary studies, drawing on the English department’s wide range of intellectual interests.

-Previous speakers have included Daljit NagraChristopher RicksSimon GikandiTjawangwa Dema, Malika Booker, Andrew McMillan and Isobel Armstrong.
+Previous speakers have included Daljit NagraChristopher RicksSimon GikandiTjawangwa Dema, Malika Booker, Andrew McMillan, Isobel Armstrong and Anthony Joseph,

 University of Southampton (Avenue Campus)